djjd47130/JD-UOM/README.md

-# JD-UOM - Delphi Library for Converting Between Various Units of Measurement.
+# JD-UOM - Delphi Library to Convert Various Units of Measurement.

 ### NOTE: This library is in active development, and is not ready for use at this time.